 At about 3 pm we were picked up by the driver at the hotel heading to the Prambanan temple for the sunset.
 It was sunny in the morning but then after lunch, a dark cloud cast over the city and thunderstorm hit.
 So the traffic was intense, and it took more time to get to the temple, and I was so worried that I may not even see the sunset through the thick clouds…

 Before entering the compound it reminded me very much of Angkor Wat, looking from afar.
-The puddles may have turned sand into mud they also formed gorgeous reflections of the temples.
+The puddles may have turned sand into the mud they also formed gorgeous reflections of the temples.
 Rising above the Prambanan Plain in the center of these concentric squares are three Hindu towers decorated with bas-reliefs illustrating the epic of the Ramayana.
 The refined details in the sculptures and engraving survived the 2006 earthquake, were mystical and outstanding, they are the best representation of Hindu art in the nation.
 Together with Borobudur, Prambanan made the Unesco World Heritage list in 1991.

 The rain didn’t wash away the tourists’ spirit.
 They were climbing the temples one by one and wait for the magic moment – which never actually came.
 L Yet it was still an amazing experience admiring the Hindu art that was intensively displayed on the walls.

 For two hours, it was raining, and we thought it was over.
 Just when the temple was about to close, everyone has left the site, there we had it – we saw a perfect sunset in between the temples of Vishnu and Shiva.
 It was the highlight of an ending of yet another simple, uneventful, but blissful day…